MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 ## $OFS

-The Output Field Separator (OFS) specifies the character that separates the elements of an array that is converted to a string.
+The Output Field Separator (OFS) specifies the character that separates the elements of an array that's converted to a string.

 **Valid values**: Any string.